MysteryBlokHed/MysteryBlokHed/README.md

 I hadn't actually made a datapack before building this project, and it was also my first time doing anything related to parsing text.
-In spite of that, after about 150 commits, I think I made something that people could enjoy using.
+In spite of that, after about 150 commits, I think I made something that datapack developers could find useful.